Punjab: Congress MP Santokh Singh dies of heart attack during Bharat Jodo Yatra

 Punjab Chief Minister Bhagwant Mann offered his condolences at the Congress MP demise in Punjabi on Twitter.

 He wrote, “I am deeply saddened by the untimely death of Congress Member of Parliament from Jalandhar, Santokh Singh Chowdhury..
-May God rest his soul in peace.”]
+May God rest his soul in peace.”

 Former chief minister Amarinder Singh also tweeted about the MP's death.